alxers/book_of_proof/3_chapter.md

 5. How many 7-digit binary strings begin in 1 or end in 1 or have exactly four 1's?

 7. This problem concerns 4-card hands dealt off of a standard 52-card deck.
 How many 4-card hands are there for which all 4 cards are of the same suit or all 4 cards are red?

+8. This problem concerns 4-card hands dealt off of a standard 52-card deck.
+How many 4-card hands are there for which all 4 cards are of different suits or all 4 cards are red?